 Back to top

 1958 - Fort Wayne Newspapers, The News-Sentinel and Journal-Gazette move to new building at 600 W. Main St. 120 acres on Coliseum Boulevard bought for IPFW campus.
-Copied from the 1950-1959 Timeline from the Fort Wayne History archives of The News-Sentinel newspaper.
+Copied from the 1950-1959 Timeline of the decadefrom the Fort Wayne History Stories about time periods archives of The News-Sentinel newspaper.

 1958 - Mister Softee ice cream truck came to Fort Wayne.
 They